eurofurence/ef-app_ios/Eurofurence/Documentation/App Re-Architecture.md

 #  Re-Architecture Aims + Design

 This document pertains to the reasoning behind the change in architecture for the Eurofurence app.
-An overview of the current design of the app (at time of writing) along with the issues we have found is laid out, followed by the proposed design and motiviation.
+An overview of the current design of the app (at time of writing) along with the issues we have found is laid out, followed by the proposed design and motivation.

 This document remains a work in progress.